Shops in 2007

 The new bus-route through the John Radcliffe Hospital came into operation, with the No. 10 bus running in both directions via Osler Road and Northway, cutting a seven-minute bus journey to two minutes.

-The existing entrance to the hospital from Osler Road has been widened, a new road has been cut through the hospital grounds, and a new entrance has been made in Saxon Way.
+The existing entrance to the hospital from Osler Road was widened, a new road was cut through the hospital grounds, and a new entrance was made in Saxon Way.
 The route will eventually include a new bus-stop at the Manor Surgery.

 The No. 10 no longer goes through Headley Way, and in Wood Farm it goes along Titup Hall Drive instead of Masons Road.